zeitkapsl/translations/README.md

 		- available languages
 		- total number of strings
 		- total number of missing strings (compared to english)
-	- auto-translate: auto translates using DeepL or Chat GPT all missing strings
+	- auto-translate: auto translates using DeepL or Chat GPT all missing language strings (not regions)

+### AI Translation Support
+- Implement autocomplete support using Chat GPT/DeepL or similar suitable AI Tools to fill in suggestions for missing translations.

-### Web UI
+### Web UI (optional)
 - Implement a locally runnable Web UI in Svelte (Kit)
 - It allows to easily fill in missing translations for languages
 - All changes should be reflected in the backing CSV file